coco-serverless/coco-serverless/docs/knative_chaining.md

 both Knative Serving and Knative Eventing, together with the CloudEvents specification.

+> [!WARN]
+> Knative Eventing requires hairpin traffic to be enabled in the cluster's
+> CNI configuration.
+Flannel did not work for us so we had to move to Calico.

 In particular, we use:
 - Knative Services: for nodes in the DAG (i.e. functions).
 - Knative JobSinks: like services, but for fan-out scenatios where we want a